jinghuazhao/INF/README.md

 Note that pairing regions of interest would reduce the burden of genomewide analysis, and also that region-specific reference will not affect results from steps 4 and 5 regarding use of variants from GWAS sumstats.

-Results from steps 4 and 5 are classified as in [analysis.sh](tryggve/analysis.sh).
+INF1.aild contains all the protein-region pairs for steps 4 and 5, whose results are classified as in [analysis.sh](tryggve/analysis.sh).
 In particular, for step 5 this is done with [aild.sh](cardio/aild.sh).

 ## Notes on UniProt IDs